mengtong0110/mengtong0110.github.io/_pages/about.md

 <div class="publication-entry">
   <ul>
     <li>
-    Mentor for the CTF team NEBULA, which achieved an <a href="https://ctftime.org/team/168863">annual global ranking of 1769th (top 4.32%) on CTFtime</a> (Fall 2021- Spring2022).
+    Mentor for the CTF team NEBULA, which achieved an <a href="https://ctftime.org/team/168863">annual global ranking of 1769th (top 4.32% globally) on CTFtime</a> (Fall 2021- Spring2022).
     </li>
   </ul>
 </div>